gvwilson/thirdbit/src/fiction/darker-web/index.md

 is less dangerous than what lies behind him in the numbered facility that until a few minutes ago was home to his latest project.

-He still remembers his first conversation with the no-longer-young Latinx enby he recruited to handle the more specialized technical aspects of the work.
+He still remembers his first conversation with the Latinx enby he recruited to handle the more specialized technical aspects of the work.
 "I don't know if we *can* get it back in the bottle," they said,